flox1an/alfresco-share-clipboard/README.txt

     ant -Dalfresco.sdk.dir=c:\dev\sdks\alfresco-enterprise-sdk-4.0.0 clean dist-jar

-The command should build a JAR file named javascript-console-repo.jar or javascript-console-share.jar in the 'dist' directory within your project.
+The command should build a JAR file named alfresco-share-clipboard.jar in the 'build/dist' directory within your project.

-There also is the javascript-console-dist which builds both jar files and creates a patched version for Alfresco 3.4.x which does not support all the features of the version for 4.0.x

 To deploy the extension files into a local Tomcat instance for testing, you can use the hotcopy-tomcat-jar task.
 You will need to set the tomcat.home